Skip to main content

 The Hormonal Cascade of Chronic Stress

 The persistent elevation of cortisol initiates a domino effect that directly impacts other critical hormonal systems.
-One of the first to be affected is the Hypothalamic-Pituitary-Gonadal (HPG) axis, the network responsible for regulating reproductive and through hormones like testosterone and estrogen.
+One of the first to be affected is the Hypothalamic-Pituitary-Gonadal (HPG) axis, the network responsible for regulating reproductive and metabolic health through hormones like testosterone and estrogen.
 From a survival perspective, the body’s logic is clear ∞ when facing a constant threat, functions like reproduction and long-term tissue maintenance become secondary priorities.
 Energy must be diverted to immediate survival.

 Cortisol actively suppresses the HPG axis.
 It signals the brain to reduce the production of Gonadotropin-Releasing Hormone (GnRH).
 This reduction leads to lower output of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) from the pituitary gland.
 For men, this translates directly to decreased testosterone production in the testes.